Katherine Anne Porter: Acclaimed writing career and teaching

-During the 1930s, 1940s and 1950s, Porter enjoyed a prominent reputation as one of America's most distinguished writers, but her limited output and equally-limited sales had her living on grants and advances for most of the era.
+During the 1930s, 1940s and 1950s, Porter enjoyed a reputation as one of America's most distinguished writers, but her limited output and equally limited sales had her living on grants and advances for most of the era.

 During the 1930s, she spent several years in Europe during which she continued to publish short stories.
 She married Eugene Pressly, a writer, in 1930.
 In 1938, upon returning from Europe, she divorced Pressly and married Albert Russel Erskine, Jr., a graduate student.
-He reportedly divorced her in 1942, after discovering her real age and that she was 20 years his senior.
+He reportedly divorced her in 1942, after discovering that she was 20 years his senior.

+In 1941, during a stay at the artists' retreat Yaddo, Porter went on a ride through the rural area south of Saratoga Lake, where she found her future home in Malta.
+She named the property "South Hill" for several years before selling it to author George F. Willison in 1946.

 Porter became an elected member of the National Institute of Arts and Letters in 1943, and was a writer-in-residence at several colleges and universities, including the University of Chicago, the University of Michigan, and the University of Virginia.

 Between 1948 and 1958, she taught at Stanford University, the University of Michigan, Washington and Lee University, and the University of Texas, where her unconventional manner of teaching made her popular with students.
 In 1959 the Ford Foundation granted Porter $26,000 over two years.

 Three of Porter's stories were adapted into radio dramas on the program NBC University Theatre.
-"Noon Wine" was made into an hour drama in early 1948, and two years later "Flowering Judas" and "Pale Horse, Pale Rider" each were produced in half-hour dramas on an episode of the hour-long program.
-Porter herself made two appearances on the radio series giving critical commentary on works by Rebecca West and Virginia Woolf.
-In the 1950s and 1960s she occasionally appeared on television in programs discussing literature.
+"Noon Wine" was made into an hour drama in early 1948, and two years later, both "Flowering Judas" and "Pale Horse, Pale Rider" were produced in half-hour dramas on an episode of the hour-long program.
+Porter herself made two appearances on the radio series, giving critical commentary on works by Rebecca West and Virginia Woolf.
+In the 1950s and the 1960s, she occasionally appeared on television in programs discussing literature.